CAN I ASK YOU A FAVA?

 For those who had the foresight and fortitude in February or March to plant your fava beans in the freezing rain, you are now enjoying one of the early gifts of the garden.
 But for the less motivated around us, it is possible now to purchase fresh favas at specialty markets and farm stands.
 And you might want to think about growing them next year.

 Favas go by several names like broad beans, field beans, and windsor beans.
 They are also called “green manure” by some farmers, who grow them as nitrogen fixers to simply plow back into the earth to replenish the soil.
+All those beautiful beans.
 It makes me want to cry.

-They are among my very favorite (Or should I say fava-rite?
-Sorry.) shell beans, creamy and delicious.
-I did not grow up with favas, and I first learned of them in the R-rated film “Silence of the Lambs,” where Hannibal Lecter described how he enjoyed his victim’s liver “with fava beans and a nice chianti.”
+I did not grow up with favas, and I first learned of them in the R-rated film “Silence of the Lambs,” where Hannibal Lecter described how he enjoyed his victim’s liver “with fava beans and a fine chianti.”
 That movie scared the beejeezus out of me.
 It was several years hence that I became motivated to actually give favas a try.

 So why are fresh fava beans not more broadly available and in demand?
 My guess is that shelling them is a bit of a process.
 Unlike most shell beans, the conventional wisdom is that you must remove the membrane that surrounds each bean—you can do this either by briefly (say 30 seconds) blanching the beans, throwing them into a cold water bath and then squeezing them out of their little jackets with your fingers or you can use a paring knife to make a small incision and then remove the membrane.